 Since $HQuot$ is a fine moduli scheme, there is a universal sequence on $\p^1\times HQuot$: We seek to show that: \begin {lemma} The cohomology (and the Chow rings) of $HQuot (N, {\bf r}, {\bf d})$ is generated by the Kunneth components of $c_j(\mathcal F_i)$. \end {lemma}

 Unfortunately, the arguments of the previous subsections do not extend to the present case.
-Even though a description of the Hyper-Quot scheme similar to the one in subsection $2.1$ does exist \cite {Kim}, nonetheless we obtain an embedding of a principal bundle over $HQuot$ into a $\it {singular}$ affine variety.
-The existence of singularities is a serious (and not the only) obstacle in extending the proofs in subsection $2.2$ to our new setting, as it is harder to keep track of the Hodge structures.
+Even though a description of the Hyper-Quot scheme similar to the one in Section $2.1$ does exist \cite {Kim}, nonetheless we obtain an embedding of a principal bundle over $HQuot$ into a $\it {singular}$ affine variety.
+The existence of singularities is a serious (and not the only) obstacle in extending the proofs in Section $2.2$ to our new setting, as it is harder to keep track of the Hodge structures.

 Nevertheless, the proof of the lemma stated above should be well known, but we could not find a suitable reference.
 To prove it, we will use a well-known trick of Beauville-Ellingsrud-Stromme \cite {ES}.
 Some of the details appear in the next subsection.
 There are difficulties in applying the same argument equivariantly.
 Instead, we will use a combination of the Leray spectral sequence and the already established equivariant results for the $Quot$ scheme.
 We prove the following: